Legal panel: Free Minneapolis man jailed for life as teen - KTVZ

 Laura Nirider, co-director of the Center on Wrongful Convictions at Northwestern University, and Barry Scheck, co-founder of the national Innocence Project, served as advisors to the panel, which included a former state attorney general, a former federal prosecutor, a member of the country’s first conviction integrity unit, and the past president of the national Innocence Network.

-Several Minnesota organizations, including the state chapters of the NAACP and the American Civil Liberties Union, also supported the panel’s efforts.
+Several Minnesota organizations, including the state’s chapters of the NAACP and American Civil Liberties Union, also supported the panel’s efforts.

 The report acknowledged the devastating impact that Tyesha’s death had on her family and the community, and said most of her surviving relatives chose not to comment about his recommended release from prison.
 One family member explained that the issue was “super touchy.”